-An Internet exchange point (IxP) is a physical location through which Internet infrastructure companies such as Internet Service Providers (ISPs) and CDNs connect with each other.
+An Internet exchange point (IXP) is a physical location through which Internet infrastructure companies such as Internet Service Providers (ISPs) and CDNs connect with each other.
 These locations exist on the “edge” of different networks, and allow network providers to share transit outside their own network.
-By having a presence inside of an IxP location, companies are able to shorten their path to the transit coming from other participating networks, thereby improving latency and potentially reducing costs.
+By having a presence inside of an IXP location, companies are able to shorten their path to the transit coming from other participating networks, thereby reducing latency, improving round-trip time, and potentially reducing costs.

-At its core, an IxP is essentially a physical location containing network switches that route traffic between the different member companies that share the costs of maintaining the physical infrastructure.
+At its core, an IXP is essentially one or more physical locations containing network switches that route traffic between the different members networks.
+Via various methods, these networks share the costs of maintaining the physical infrastructure and associated services.
 Similar to how costs are accrued when shipping cargo through third-party locations such as via the Panama Canal, when traffic is transferred across different networks, sometimes those networks charge money for the delivery.
-To avoid these costs and other drawbacks associated with sending their traffic across a third-party network, member companies connect with each other in these special IxP nodes to cut down on costs and shorten distances.
+To avoid these costs and other drawbacks associated with sending their traffic across a third-party network, member companies connect with each other via IXP to cut down on costs and reduce latency.

-IxPs are large Layer 2 LANs that are built with one or many Ethernet switches interconnected together across one or more physical buildings.
-An IxP is no different in basic concept to a home network, with the only real difference being scale.
-IxPs can range from 100s of Megabits/second to many Terabits/second of exchanged traffic.
+IXPs are large Layer 2 LANs (of the OSI network model) that are built with one or many Ethernet switches interconnected together across one or more physical buildings.
+An IXP is no different in basic concept to a home network, with the only real difference being scale.
+IXPs can range from 100s of Megabits/second to many Terabits/second of exchanged traffic.
 Independent of size, their primary goal is to make sure that many networks’ routers are connected together cleanly and efficiently.
 In comparison, at home someone would normally only have one router and many computers or mobile devices.

-Without IxPs, traffic going from one ISP to another would rely on an intermediary backbone ISP to carry the traffic from source to destination.
+Without IXPs, traffic going from one network to another would potentially rely on an intermediary network to carry the traffic from source to destination.
+These are called transit providers.
 In some situations there’s no problem with doing this: it’s how a large portion of international Internet traffic flows, as it’s cost prohibitive to maintain direct connections to each-and-every ISP in the world.
-However, relying on a backbone ISP to carry local traffic can be adverse to performance, sometimes due to the backbone carrier being connected to another backbone whom it hands the traffic to in a completely different city.
+However, relying on a backbone ISP to carry local traffic can be adverse to performance, sometimes due to the backbone carrier sending data to another network in a completely different city.
 This situation can lead to what’s known as tromboning, where in the worst case, traffic from one city destined to another ISP in the same city can travel vast distances to be exchanged and then return again.
-A CDN with IxP presence has the advantage of optimizing the path through which data flows within it’s network, cutting down on inefficient paths.
+A CDN with IXP presence has the advantage of optimizing the path through which data flows within it’s network, cutting down on inefficient paths.

-Over time relationships can change, and sometimes networks no longer want to share free transit.
-When a network decides end their peering arrangement they go through a process called deepering.
-Deepering can occur for a variety of reasons such as when one party is benefiting more than the other due to bad traffic ratios, or when a network simply decides to start charging the other party money.
-This process can be highly political, and a spurned network may intentionally disrupt the traffic of the other party once the peering relationship has been terminated.
+Over time relationships can change, and sometimes networks no longer want to share free interconnection.
+When a network decides end their peering arrangement they go through a process called depeering.
+Depeering can occur for a variety of reasons such as when one party is benefiting more than the other due to bad traffic ratios, or when a network simply decides to start charging the other party money.
+This process can be highly emotional, and a spurned network may intentionally disrupt the traffic of the other party once the peering relationship has been terminated.